 Professor Mark Wolff

-INTR-201-Ef Ideas & Practices of Sustainability (Honors: 4 credits)
+INTR-201-Cd Ideas and Practice of Sustainability (Honors, 4 credits)

 Professor Mark Davies

 Sustainability represents much more than just recycling plastics or buying "green" products.
 The idea of sustainability invites bigger questions about how we live and how we can change habits to preserve vital resources for the future.
 This course integrates the ideas, theories, and practices of sustainability to study a local, real world problem and discover solutions.
 Students will utilize concepts of sustainability through an in-depth analysis of the local foodshed's barriers and potential for growth.
 The study of the foodshed will be informed by several field experiences where we will meet farmers, food producers, restaurant owners, and local consumers as we investigate the environmental, social and economic issues that limit, threaten, or promote a sustainable food system.
 Coursework will include writing papers examining practical aspects of sustainability, and an action research project which aims to explore and celebrate the value of our local foodshed.
 This course will feature some linked activities with the course "The Marketplace" (Professor Carli Ficano, ECON-150-Cd).